On August 16, 2018, the “Queen of Soul” passed away.

 A Will is a legal document that details how a person’s assets and property should be divided after their death.
 A well-constructed Will can also designate guardians for minor children and specify last wishes.
 When carefully planned and considered, a Will ensures your final wishes are honored, minimizing potential disputes and ambiguity.

 On the other hand, holographic Wills are handwritten and may not require witnesses, making them more vulnerable to challenges.
 Some states, including Michigan, recognize holographic Wills as valid legal documents.
 Aretha's case highlights the complications surrounding holographic Wills.
-The multiple handwritten documents found in her home raised questions about their authenticity and intent, leading to family disputes and legal battles.
+The multiple handwritten documents found in her home raised questions about their authenticity and intent, leading to family arguments and multi-year litigation.

 Taken together, the Aretha Franklin case serves as a strong example of the potential issues that can arise without a clear, traditional Will in place.